-Each Director informs the Company on an annual basis about the Board and the Committee positions he occupies in other companies including Chairmanships and notifies changes during the year.
+Each Director informs the Company on an annual basis about the Board and the Committee positions he occupies in other companies including Chairmanships and notifies changes during the year, if any.
 The Members of the Board while discharging their duties, avoid conflict of interest in the decision making process.
-The Members of Board restrict themselves from any discussions and voting in transactions in which they have concern or interest.
+The Members of Board restrict themselves from participating in any discussions and voting in transactions in which they are concerned or interested.